Y’all need to make this smashed bacon double cheeseburger recipe, friends!

 Since I made this, my first smashed burger recipe, I have made more.
 And more.

-If your question is more pressing, don’t hesitate to email me, and I should be back in touch within 4 hours (unless I’m asleep) or often much more quickly than that.
+If your question is more pressing, please feel free to email me.
+I should be back in touch ASAP, as long as I’m not asleep.

 Ingredients

-- 3 large, sweet onions
+- 3 large sweet onions

 - 2 Tablespoons olive oil

-- kosher salt and freshly ground black pepper, as needed
+- kosher salt and freshly ground black pepper as needed

-- 1/2 cup mayonnaise
+- ½ cup mayonnaise

 - 2 Tablespoons Worcestershire sauce